 Liberty residents can also take advantage of a regional brush/yard waste facility in Gladstone.
 Fees apply.

 The facility is located at Gladstone Public Works, 4000 NE 76th Street.
 Proof of residency must be presented at the time of payment.
 All materials are ground for reuse as beneficial mulch and compost.
 View more information about the facility or associated fees (PDF) or call 816.436.5442.

 Christmas Trees Recycling

-The City offers a drop-off site for Christmas tree collections for a limited time during the holidays; check local papers, website or Time Warner Channel 2 for dates or email the Parks & Rec Department.
-Reminders will also be distributed via the News Flash, the City’s email news service.
-The Christmas tree recycling will take place at Bennett Park (1100 N Clayview Dr.) on the backside of the baseball diamond from Dec.
-26 - Jan.
-30.
+The City offers a drop-off site for Christmas tree collections for a limited time during the holidays.
+Reminders will be distributed via social media and the News Flash (weekly e-newsletter).
+Christmas tree recycling typically takes place at Bennett Park (1100 N Clayview Dr).

 An important component of Liberty’s recycling program is Household Hazardous Waste (HHW) collection.
 Liberty area residents may participate at no charge in the Regional HHW Center collection program.
 This includes access to mobile collection events in Liberty and other participating communities as well as access to permanent facilities in Kansas City (4707 Deramus Ave., Kansas City, MO) or Lee's Summit (2101 SE Hamblen Rd., Lee’s Summit, MO - appointment required).

 For a schedule of mobile events in the metro area and information about the permanent facilities, including addresses, hours and items that each will accept, visit RecycleSpot.org and go to Hazardous Waste in the main menu.
 Or view the Household Hazardous Waste brochure, which includes the schedule of mobile collection events, permanent collection facilities, tips for gathering your HHW for disposal, what is accepted and more!